linrunner/tlp-doc/settings/index.rst

-.. _settings:

 Settings
 ********

-:ref:`set-intro` explains how TLP's settings are organized, the syntax of the parameters used and how to change them.
+:doc:`/settings/introduction` explains how TLP's settings are organized, the syntax of the parameters used and how to change them.

 .. toctree::
    :hidden: